-Laser photocoagulation carries certain risks, since it involves burning and destroying part of the retina.
-Patients may experience a mild loss of central vision, reduced night vision and a decreased ability to focus.
+Laser photocoagulation is non-invasive and has no risk of infection, however it does carry some other potential risks.
+Patients may experience a mild loss of central vision, reduced night vision, and a decreased ability to focus.
 However, the potential vision loss caused by this procedure is far less than the severe vision loss that can occur as a result of retinal conditions like diabetic retinopathy.
-Since it is non-invasive, there is no risk of infection.

 Your doctor will discuss the benefits and risks of this procedure with you to help you decide whether or not retinal laser photocoagulation is right for you.